adrijiru/Connect-4/README.md

 - Highlight the 4 in-a-row sequence.
 - Refreshing the screen after every turn.
 - Making a menu and a visually appealing gamemplay.

+## License
+This project is licensed under the [CC BY-NC-ND 4.0 License](http://creativecommons.org/licenses/by-nc-nd/4.0/).
+You may read and share the code for educational purposes, but modification and commercial use are not allowed.